subhankarmahato0507/Traffic_Density-AI-ML-/README.md

 # Traffic_Density-AI-ML-
-Minimise the Traffic density using Machine Learning Algorithm.
+Minimize the Traffic density using Machine Learning Algorithm.